The Angus Armanasco Stakes is a Group 2 Australian horse race held under set weight conditions, for fillies aged 3 years old.

 The Angus Armanasco Stakes is one of the most hotly contested Group 2 races at Melbourne's Caulfield Racecourse.

-The event is a 1400 meter trek for three year old fillies that attracts prize money worth $200,000.
+The event is a 1400-metre trek for three-year-old fillies that attracts prize money worth $200,000.
 The race is hosted by the Melbourne Racing Club on the same day as the Blue Diamond Stakes during the autumn racing carnival and is held under set weight conditions in late February.

 Held since 1976, the Angus Armanasco Stakes is hosted in honour of the late Angus Armanasco, an Australian Racing Hall of Fame horse trainer.
+He was inducted during the Hall’s second year.
 The trainer began his career as a jockey in Perth and later moved on to win seven Victorian Trainer Premierships.
+Persons knowledgeable about Thoroughbred racing consider Zeditave as his best horse, but others from the line of Star Kingdom include Biscay, Bletchingly, The Judge and True Version.

 Since then the Angus Armanasco Stakes has undergone a number of changes in distance and status.
-In 2010, the race was reduced to 1400 meters from its original 1600 meters and the race conditions from set weights to set weights and penalties.
-The decision was taken by the MRC in order to coincide with Victoria Racing Club's decision to reduce the distance of the Group 2 Kewney Stakes to 1400 meters, which is run a fortnight after the Angus Armanasco Stakes on Super Saturday at Flemington Racecourse.
+In 2010, the race was reduced to 1400-metres from its original 1600-metres and the race conditions from set weights to set weights plus penalties.
+The decision was taken by the MRC in order to coincide with Victoria Racing Club's decision to reduce the distance of the Group 2 Kewney Stakes to 1400-metres, which is run a fortnight after the Angus Armanasco Stakes on Super Saturday at Flemington Racecourse.

 For horses and race goers, the race is the perfect lead up to the Kewney Stakes.